mabuchilab/QNET/docs/symbolic_algebra.rst

 Representation as Python objects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This file features an implementation of the Gough-James circuit algebra rules as introduced in [GoughJames08]_ and [GoughJames09]_.
 Python objects that are of the :class:`~qnet.algebra.circuit_algebra.Circuit` type have some of their operators overloaded to realize symbolic circuit algebra operations::

     >>> A = CircuitSymbol('A', 2)